ShipBit/wingman-ai/README.md

 ## Configure Wingmen

-All user-specific settings are stored in [config.yaml](https://github.com/ShipBit/wingman-ai/blob/documentation/config.example.yaml).
+All relevant settings are stored in [config.yaml](https://github.com/ShipBit/wingman-ai/blob/documentation/config.example.yaml).

+If you're running our executable, you'll find your config file linked in the same directory as the executable.

+If you're on MacOS or running from source, you'll find it as `config.example.yaml` in the repository root.
+Rename that file to `config.yaml`.

 We added several preconfigured Wingmen to show you a wide variety of examples and to get you started quickly.
 Read the documentation in the file for more information.

 The minimal change you have to make is to provide your [OpenAI API key](https://platform.openai.com/account/api-keys) for the preconfigured Wingmen.
 Search for `YOUR_API_KEY` in the config file and replace all occurences with your key.

 ## Set up your development environment

 Are you ready to build your own Wingman or to bring a new feature to the framework?
 Great!
 We really appreciate your help.

 Please follow our guides to get started:

 - [Windows](docs/develop-windows.md)
 - [MacOS](docs/develop-macos.md)